--- Typically, such a private event would take place in the summer in a high-quality natural area.
+County or Cottage Grove.
+Typically, such a private event would take place in the summer in a high-quality natural area.
 Restoration needs, as determined by the FMR restoration ecologists, would determine and guide the activity, most likely an invasive species removal

 If this looks like a good fit for your group, please email Outreach and Volunteer Coordinator sue rich, srich[at]fmr.org, with a brief description of your group, schedule considerations and complete contact information.

 FMR typically offers

 two Earth Day opportunities, including an urban cleanup and a habitat

 restoration activity that takes place more off the beaten

 path.
 They are posted on our events calendar and announced in the

 Mississippi Messages e-newsletter in February and March.